 By the end of SA3, all of the tools supported for the HEP community will have demonstrated themselves under full production load for several years (the exception is the on-going work on a common analysis framework).
 A part of the reduction in effort that comes from the end of this work package will be absorbed by further commonalities across the VOs and increased maturity of the products.
 On-going studies into new technologies and eventual migration to those selected will nonetheless require additional effort.
 However, this was outside the scope of SA3 and will have to be funded from other sources.

-The LHC programme will continue for many years to come: lower support costs are a key priority for the WLCG project and the work carried out in SA3 has had a strong impactimpact on this issue.
+The LHC programme will continue for many years to come: lower support costs are a key priority for the WLCG project and the work carried out in SA3 has had a strong impact on this issue.

 Earth Sciences